-Full range cyclic voltammograms of PPy-1 and PPy-2 are shown in Figure 9.
-Both POM and PPy processes are clearly visible, consistent with the high level of POM functionalisation determined by XPS and EDX.
-Integrating the oxidation wave of the PPy (from -0.2 to 0.6 V) and the reduction wave of {Mo6} from (-0.2 to -0.8 V) indicates that around 20 to 30% of pyrrole monomers are derivatised with a POM.
-This is slightly higher than suggested by XPS, but represents a good agreement given the considerable uncertainties involved in integrating a cyclic voltammogram - such as choice of baseline and the contribution of double layer capacitance.
+Full-range cyclic voltammograms of PPy-1 and PPy-2 are shown in Figure 9.
+Both POM and PPy processes are clearly visible, consistent with the high level of POM functionalization determined by XPS and EDX.
+Integrating the oxidation wave of the PPy (from -0.2 to 0.6 V) and the reduction wave of $\{Mo_6\}$ from (-0.2 to -0.8 V) indicates that around 20-30% of pyrrole monomers are derivatized with a POM.
+This is slightly higher than suggested by XPS but represents a good agreement given the considerable uncertainties involved in integrating a cyclic voltammogram-such as choice of baseline and the contribution of double-layer capacitance.

 Figure 9.
-CVs of PPy-1 (black trace) and PPy-2 (red trace) of 10 cycles film thickness on FTO electrode in 0.1 M NBu4BF4/MeCN at 25 °C vs Ag/AgCl at scan rate 250 mV/s.
+CVs of PPy-1 (black trace) and PPy-2 (red trace) of 10-cycle film thickness on the FTO electrode in 0.1 M $NBu_4BF_4/MeCN$ at 25 °C vs Ag/AgCl at scan rate 250 mV/s.

 Electrochemical impedance spectroscopy (EIS) was performed in the conductive, capacitive voltage region of the polypyrroles to obtain comprehensive information about the properties of capacitors based on the PPy component, and results are shown in Figure 10.
-Nyquist plots include three parts, a semicircle at high frequency region corresponds to the charge transfer resistance, a transition region possibly associated with Warburg impedance (W) within the film, and the straight-line (C) part at low frequency corresponding to the ion (electrolyte) charging during the charge/discharge process.
-The semi-circles of PPy-1 and PPy-2 in the high frequency region are much smaller than for the PPy electrode, indicating a much lower apparent charge transfer resistance (R{ct}).
-As the POMs cannot be participating in Faradaic reactions at the potential used for the measurement (+0.6 V), the likely explanation for this is a more open structure with a higher surface area for charge transfer between film and electrolyte.^{52,53} In the low-frequency domains, both PPy-1 and PPy-2 show similar behaviour.
+Nyquist plots include three parts, a semicircle in the high-frequency region corresponding to the charge-transfer resistance, a transition region possibly associated with Warburg impedance (W) within the film, and the straight-line (C) part at low frequency corresponding to the ion (electrolyte) charging during the charge/discharge process.
+The semicircles of PPy-1 and PPy-2 in the highfrequency region are much smaller than for the PPy electrode, indicating a much lower apparent charge-transfer resistance $(R{\rm ct})$.
+As the POMs cannot be participating in faradic reactions at the potential used for the measurement (+0.6 V), the likely explanation for this is a more open structure with a higher surface area for charge transfer between the film and electrolyte.
+52,53 In the low-frequency domains, both PPy-1 and PPy-2 show similar behavior.